Simonsbed/AnuModeless/README.md

 # AnuModeless
 This project is a Dialog project created with MFC.
-Among them, Modeless was implemented and str words were filled one by one in the list box.
+Among them, Modeless is implemented and a function is implemented where str words are filled one by one in the list box.